The Error in Multivariate Linear Extrapolation with Applications to Derivative-Free Optimization: Introduction

 for some $\xi$ with $\min(x,x_1,,\dots,x_{d+1}) < \xi < \max(x,x_1,\dots,x_{d+1})$.
 Unfortunately this result cannot be extended to the multivariate ($n>1$) case directly, even if the polynomial is linear ($d=1$).

 The function approximation error of multivariate polynomial interpolation has been studied by researchers from multiple research fields.
-Motivated by their application in finite element methods, formulae for the errors in both Lagrange and Hermite interpolation with polynomials of any degree were derived in \cite{ciarlet1972general}.
-As a part of an effort to develop derivative-free optimization algorithms, a bound on the error of quadratic interpolation was provided in \cite{powell2001lagrange}.
-The sharp error bound for linear interpolation was found by researchers of approximation theory for the case when $\x \in \conv(\Theta)$ using the unique Euclidean sphere that contains $\Theta$ in \cite{waldron1998error}.
-Following \cite{waldron1998error}, a number of sharp error bounds were derived in \cite{stampfle2000optimal} for linear interpolation under several different smoothness or continuity assumptions in addition to \eqref{eq:Lipschitz}.
+Motivated by their application in finite element methods, formulae for the errors in both Lagrange and Hermite interpolation with polynomials of any degree are derived in \cite{ciarlet1972general}.
+As part of an effort to develop derivative-free optimization algorithms, a bound on the error of quadratic interpolation is provided in \cite{powell2001lagrange}.
+The sharp error bound for linear interpolation is found by researchers in approximation theory in \cite{waldron1998error} for the case when $\xx \in \conv(\Theta)$ using the unique Euclidean sphere that contains $\Theta$.
+Following \cite{waldron1998error}, a number of sharp error bounds are derived in \cite{stampfle2000optimal} for linear interpolation under several different smoothness or continuity assumptions in addition to \eqref{eq:Lipschitz}.